 You need to be able to address your area of interest and identify what courses you might enjoy.
 Once you get to the open day, you can investigate the relevant facilities and activities.
 For example, Federation University’s Ballarat Technology Park is a big drawcard for students who are interested in innovation, entrepreneurship and the tech sector.

 Am I sure about what I want to do?

 While many high school students have their heart set on specific universities and courses, this isn’t the case for everybody.
 If you haven’t made up your mind yet, that’s okay.
 Several universities, such as Swinburne and RMIT, are dual-sector institutions that offer alternative pathways, which is ideal for someone who doesn’t know what he or she wants to do yet.
 Some of the VET courses on offer can definitely help guide students in the right direction.

 Above all else, it’s important to remember there is isn’t a one size fits all approach to choosing a university, but by conducting research and attending open days, you can give yourself the best chance to make the right decision for your career prospects.

 For dates on upcoming open days, visit www.gooduniversitiesguide.com.au/open-days.

-Chris Lester is Good Education Group’s Chief Executive Officer and brings to the sector more than two decades of experience in strategic management, business development and financial services.
+Chris Lester is Good Education Media’s Chief Executive Officer and brings to the sector more than two decades of experience in strategic management, business development and financial services.
 Chris believes education gives us a knowledge of the world around us and changes it into something better.
-As such Chris is passionate about supporting students find the right education pathway and hopes Good Education Group can assist them in doing just that.
+As such Chris is passionate about supporting students find the right education pathway and hopes Good Education Media can assist them in doing just that.
 Learn more about Chris.